What happens if I don't pay my Council Tax?

 - you are not liable for the amount on the summons.

 The consequences of ignoring a Liability Order

 If the court makes a Liability Order against you, the Council can take enforcement action against you in order to recover the debt.
-This will usually mean either deductions from wages and benefits or the use of bailiffs, although bankruptcy and charging orders are other options.
+This will usually mean either deductions from wages and benefits or the use of enforcement agents, although bankruptcy and charging orders are other options.

 We can order your employer to deduct a regular amount from your wages toward your unpaid Council Tax.

 If you are unable to make an arrangement to pay your arrears, or do not contact the council, the council may decide to issue an Attachment of Earnings Order for your employer to take money directly from your wages or salary.
 The council does take pro-active steps to identify council tax debtors employers.
 A copy of the order will be sent to you and your employer confirming the Liability Order details and the total debt to be repaid, once the order is in place.
 Your payroll department will then set up payments to be made to the council on a daily, weekly or monthly basis in accordance with how you are paid, until the debt is settled.
 Once set up, an attachment will not be cancelled until the debt is paid in full or you cease employment.

 The amount of money deducted depends on your net pay.
 This is your wages, salary (including any fees, bonus, commission or overtime pay) or any statutory sick pay, after the deduction of income tax, primary Class 1 national insurance contributions, superannuation contributions and any deduction with a higher priority.
 The tables below provide an indication of the percentage of your pay that will be deducted.
 These percentages are non-negotiable as they are set by central government, not the council.